 The Magnificent Crystal Palace

 David Morrell’s Inspector of the Dead is set on the harrowing, fogbound streets of 1855 London.
 A gripping Victorian mystery/thriller, its vivid historical details come from years of research.
-Here are photo essays that David prepared about the novel’s fascinating locations.
-Read the first essay about Euston Station, the second essay about Wyld’s Monster Globe, and the third essay about Dove Cottage.
+Here is one of the photo essays that David prepared about the novel’s fascinating locations.

 The first world’s fair took place in London in 1851.
 Championed by Queen Victoria’s husband, Prince Albert, it demonstrated the might and majesty of the British Empire.
 Officially called the Great Exhibition, it quickly became known as the Crystal Palace Exhibition because of the amazing building in which it occurred.